doniseferi/threat-modelling-notes-and-tool/README.md

 <td id="threat-title-property" role="rowheader" tabindex="0">**Possible Mitigation(s):**</td>

-<td tabindex="0" role="gridcell" headers="threat-title-property"><style scoped="scoped">p { margin : 2px; }</style> Limit Azure Key Vault data plane access by configuring strict access policies.
+<td tabindex="0" role="gridcell" headers="threat-title-property"> Limit Azure Key Vault data plane access by configuring strict access policies.
 Grant users, groups and applications the ability to perform only the necessary operations against keys or secrets in a Key Vault instance.
 Follow the principle of least privilege and grant privileges only as needed.
 Refer : <a href="https://aka.ms/tmt-th181 ">https://aka.ms/tmt-th181 </a></td>

 </tr>